Luís Viana Filho: Government of Bahia

-As part of the period known as "Brazilian Miracle", marked by strong industrialization and exacerbated external indebtedness, Luís Viana Filho begins the construction of the industrial park in Bahia, in Aratu, revolving around the petrochemical industry (CIA – Centro Industrial de Aratu).
+As part of the period known as "Brazilian Miracle", marked by strong industrialization and exacerbated external indebtedness, Filho began construction of an industrial park in Bahia, in Aratu, revolving around the petrochemical industry (CIA – Centro Industrial de Aratu).

-In the inaugural speech he says his government is based on the trinomial "Order, Work and Morality".
-It promotes some reforms in teaching, but, always focused on the construction of classrooms and not on the effective preparation of the teaching profession, since its government the State witnessed the decline of the quality of public education, a process led by the regime to which it was affiliated.
+In his inaugural speech he said his government would be based on the principles of "Order, Work and Morality".
+It promoted some reforms in teaching, but always focused on the construction of classrooms and not on the effective preparation of the teaching profession.
+Since that administration, later administrations associated future declines in public education with some of these decisions.

-In her government she received a visit from Queen Elizabeth II of the United Kingdom.
+While in office, he received a visit from Queen Elizabeth II of the United Kingdom.